lsilberstein/digitalgarden/content/vl/Eigenschaften eines OS, Processes, Kernel, Threads.md

 <!--ID: 1705739518621-->

-What functionality is provided by the [[Graphics Device Interface|windowing and graphics system]]? #flashcard Windows and dialogues, User interface controls and Drawing
+What functionality is provided by the [[Graphics Device Interface|windowing and graphics system]]? #flashcard
+- Windows and dialogues
+- User interface controls and
+- Drawing
 <!--ID: 1705739518622-->

 What does the abbreviation *[[Graphics Device Interface|GDI]]* stand for? #flashcard